department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/fry-scholarship.md

 - [Apply online](/education/apply-for-education-benefits/application/5490/introduction), **or**
 - Fill out a Dependents' Application for VA Education Benefits (VA Form 22-5490) and send it to the VA regional office where you want to go to school.
 [Download VA Form 22-5490](http://www.va.gov/vaforms/form_detail.asp?FormNo=22-5490).
-- If you aren't legally an adult, your parent or guardian must sign the application.
+- If you aren’t legally an adult, your parent or guardian must sign the application.
 - If you’ve already started your educational program, ask a certifying official from your school or your employer to fill out a VA Enrollment Certification (VA Form 22-1999).
 They’ll need to submit it online using VA Online Certification (VA-ONCE).
 [Download VA Form 22-1999](http://www.lepsn.org/images/pdfs/VA%20Form%2022-1999%20-%20VA%20Enrollment%20Certification.pdf).

 </li>